evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor_Performance/_index.md

 ### Seats

-The Volvo EX90 Twin Motor Performance accommodates five passengers with two front seats and a three-seat bench in the rear.
+Volvo EX90 Twin Motor Performance is available in a six or seven-seat layout for added versatility.

 #### First Row Seats